 Have you reached a point where you’re tired of winter in Canada?
-Are you ready to spend the blistering cold months, somewhere more tropical?
+Are you ready to spend the blistering cold months somewhere more tropical?
 Are you ready to become a snowbird?
 We get it!
 Winter is not for everyone, and the allure of spending it elsewhere is ever-present.
 Fortunately, you’re not alone.
 Every year, thousands of Canadians leave their province and find themselves in hot, American states.
 But you should be aware that it’s not always so easy as just declaring you’re a snowbird to your family and then jumping on a plane.
-Today, we’re going through everything you need to know about becoming a snowbird.
+So today, we’re going through everything you need to know about becoming a snowbird.

 How long can you be a snowbird?